xiangyuchu03/xiangyuchu03.github.io/index.md

 ## About Me

 I am currently a research assistant professor in the [BTM](https://biomedirobotics.com/) group, Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong, directed by [Prof. Kwok Wai Samuel Au](https://www4.mae.cuhk.edu.hk/peoples/au-kwok-wai-samuel/).
 I was a postdoctoral fellow in [Multi-scale Medical Robotics Center](https://www.mrc-cuhk.com/).
 Prior to my PhD study, I received B.E. and M.E. degrees at Harbin Institute of Technology, China.
 In the third year, I was visiting the group of [Prof. Hartmut Geyer](https://www.cs.cmu.edu/~hgeyer/) at Carnegie Mellon University, USA.
-Besides, I was visiting the Chair for Computer Aided Medical Procedures & Augmented Reality [(CAMP)](https://www.cs.cit.tum.de/camp/start/), supervised by [Prof. Nassir Navab](https://www.professoren.tum.de/en/navab-nassir), at Technical University of Munich, Germany, from July 2023 to Jan 2024.
+Besides, I was visiting the Chair for Computer Aided Medical Procedures & Augmented Reality [(CAMP)](https://www.cs.cit.tum.de/camp/start/), supervised by [Prof. Nassir Navab](https://www.professoren.tum.de/en/navab-nassir), at Technical University of Munich, Germany.

 My research interests include 1) Developments of robotic surgical and medical systems and related algorithms; 2) Developments of nuanced manipulation skills on (deformable) objects and their applications in surgery and service; 3) Developments of agile locomotion systems and related algorithms / their applications on biomechanics.

 **1. I am looking for full-time RAs with experience in robotic system integration (e.g., legged robots, aerial/legged/wheeled manipulation robots).**

-**2. The BMT group is looking for a PhD candidate (Fall 2026) for autonomy and AI in robotic surgery.**

-**3. The BMT group is looking for full-time RAs to work on autonomy and AI in robotic surgery.**
+**2. The BMT group is looking for full-time RAs to work on medical imaging.**

+**3. The summer internship application is open.**

 **4. CUHK students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and mobile robotics.**

+Latest update: Jan 9, 2026

 ## News
 <ul id="news-list">